cutthroat78/Leaving-Cert-Notes/README.md

 ### French
 - Make notes on present tense (ir, re, er verb stuff)
 - Look through **ALL** files in french teams
-- Convert french wow! phrases in teams to markdown to put in to leaving cert notes
 - Add an example to Past Tense page
 - Write difference between future tenses into digital notes
 - Make french notes on conditional tense